Albeeertt/add_utrs/README.md

 2. The CDS of the isoform is used as an error metric.
 Each CDS region must be covered by a corresponding exon in the candidate transcript; otherwise, the number of nucleotides in the non-overlapping CDS regions is counted as error.
 This allows filtering out transcripts that do not correspond to the isoform under analysis.
 3. If multiple transcripts yield the same error, the total length of their UTR regions is used as a tiebreaker.
 Transcripts with longer UTRs are prioritized.

+# 2. Dependencies

+You need to have Python version 3.10 and StringTie version 3.0.0 or later installed.

+Other library dependencies are handled by the *requeriments.txt* file and are resolved automatically.

-# 2: Items to install
+# 3: Items to install

-For the tool to work, copy and paste the following commands into the terminal depending on whether you are using macOS/Linux or Windows
+For the tool to work, copy and paste the following commands into the terminal depending on whether you are using macOS/Linux or Windows.

+This terminal command sequence executes the following:

+1. Downloads the program locally.
+2. Creates a Python environment (version 3.10) to manage dependencies with other libraries.
+3. Activates the environment.
+4. Installs the program and the libraries specified in *requeriments.txt*

-## 2.1: MacOS and Linux
+## 3.1: MacOS and Linux

 ```bash
 git clone https://github.com/Albeeertt/ss_utr.git